Junichi Sato: Career

 When he approached the production department to produce a TV series of Magic User's Club, they asked him to do it after he had resigned and was no longer officially affiliated with Toei, so he replied 'Okay'.

 He then worked as a freelancer for about a year until the show ended, and then also stepped down from his position as series director of Ojamajo Doremi.

-He started working for Hull Filmmaker in 2000.
+He started working for Hal Film Maker in 2000.

 Sato directed Sgt.
 Frog in response to Sunrise's offer to make the original manga less manic and sexy and more family-friendly.

 He has worked on Aria series since 2005.

 The film A Whisker Away (co-directed with Tomotaka Shibayama), whose release had been postponed due to the COVID-19 pandemic, was cancelled for theatrical release and distributed worldwide on Netflix on June 18, 2020.
 The film Looking for Magical Doremi (co-directed with Halka Kamatani) was released in theaters on November 13.